joeyates/imap-backup/docs/setting-up-gmail.md

 Then 'save and exit'.

-Your imap_backup is now configured to back up your GMail.
+Your imap-backup is now configured to back up your GMail.